Goldman Sachs Maintains Shift4 Payments Inc - (FOUR) Buy Recommendation

 What is the Fund Sentiment?

 There are 619 funds or institutions reporting positions in Shift4 Payments Inc -.
 This is an increase of 4 owner(s) or 0.65% in the last quarter.
-Average portfolio weight of all funds dedicated to FOUR is 0.33%, a decrease of 14.90%.
-Total shares owned by institutions increased in the last three months by 2.89% to 77,122K shares.
-The put/call ratio of FOUR is 1.02, indicating a bearish outlook.
+Average portfolio weight of all funds dedicated to FOUR is 0.34%, a decrease of 14.66%.
+Total shares owned by institutions increased in the last three months by 3.01% to 77,120K shares.
+The put/call ratio of FOUR is 0.89, indicating a bullish outlook.

 What are Other Shareholders Doing?